7th Battalion, Lancashire Fusiliers: Postwar

-The battalion was reconstituted at Salford on 1 January 1947 as 574th (7th Bn, The Lancashire Fusiliers) (Mixed) Heavy Anti-Aircraft Regiment, Royal Artillery (TA), ('mixed') indicating that members of the Women's Royal Army Corps were integrated into the unit).
+The battalion was reconstituted at Salford on 1 January 1947 as 574th (7th Bn, The Lancashire Fusiliers) (Mixed) Heavy Anti-Aircraft Regiment, Royal Artillery (TA), ('mixed' indicating that members of the ATS (Women's Royal Army Corps from 1949) were integrated into the unit).
 It formed part of 70 AA Bde (the former 44 AA Bde, now based in Salford).

 AA Command was disbanded on 10 March 1955, and a number of mergers took place among TA air defence units.
 574 HAA Regiment was amalgamated with four other HAA regiments in the Manchester area: 310 (8th Lancashire Fusiliers), 360 (based in Stockport), 465 (The Manchester Regiment), and 606 (East Lancashire).
 Together, they formed a new 314th Heavy Anti-Aircraft Regiment, Royal Artillery in 2nd Army Group Royal Artillery (AA).
 By this merger the 7th and 8th Bns Lancashire Fusiliers, both descended from the 56th Lancashire RVC, were brought back together.
 They formed Q (Salford) Battery in the new regiment.

 On 1 May 1961, Q Battery transferred to 253 Field Regiment (The Bolton Artillery).
 Since the reduction of the TA in 1967, the Bolton Artillery has existed as a battery of 103 (Lancashire Artillery Volunteers) Regiment RA, but it no longer has a presence in Salford.

+Heritage & Ceremonial

 Insignia

 Battalion signs were introduced in 1916, worn on the upper arm and on vehicles.
 The 1/7th wore a red diamond bearing the figure '7' in white, on both sleeves.
-The 2/7th wore a yellow diamond on both sleeves.
+The 2/7th wore a yellow diamond on both sleeves (1.75" per side, in cotton).

 39th Searchlight Regiment (and later its independent batteries) continued to wear Lancashire Fusiliers badges and buttons after transfer to the RE and then to the RA.
 At the time of transfer from the RE to the RA, it appears that the regiment was wearing a supplementary arm title with 'LAN.
 FUS.' embroidered in red letters on dark blue.

 Traditions

 As a battalion of the Lancashire Fusiliers, the unit celebrated Minden Day on 1 August each year.
-This was continued even after it had transferred to the RE and later RA, and by the detached and independent batteries after the battalion was broken up in World War II.
+This was continued even after it had transferred to the RE and later RA, and by the detached and independent batteries after the battalion was broken up in the Second World War.
 In 1942, women members of the Auxiliary Territorial Service attached to the battalion took part in the parade for the first time, and at the Minden Day Dinner that year the Loyal toast was given by the ATS Commander as vice-president of the officers' mess.